Teaching English in Peru

-Private Tutoring: It’s a common way of teaching English in Peru where you sign up for a recruiter.
+It’s a common way of teaching English in Peru where you sign up for a recruiter.
 Then, they take a cut for all the lessons you teach.
 This type of work usually puts you into a morning/night split schedule and you can work at your own pace.

-Another common way for teaching English in Peru is through a private institution.
+Another common way of teaching English in Peru is through a private language institution.
 Peak hiring time is usually from February to March, as well as during the summer months.
 Here are some of the most popular international schools and private language academies that you can apply for today to become an ESL teacher.

 As with most Latin American countries, salaries are low in comparison.
 Foreign teachers earn anywhere from $500 to 1000 USD (1,600 to 3,300 PEN) per month.
 If you’re tutoring, you make around $5/private client or class.